rishimukherjee/instamojo-php-api-wrapper/README.md

 This will give you JSON object containing details of the Payment Request that was just created with `longurl` key provide you instamojo-payment-url.

 ### Recommended seamless checkout Option
- You can render your Instamojo checkout form and collect payments on your webpage with just the instamojo-payment-url obtained in `createPaymentRequest()`.To know more how its work [Click here](https://docs.instamojo.com/page/seamless-checkout).
+ You can render your Instamojo checkout form and collect payments on your webpage with just the instamojo-payment-url obtained in `createPaymentRequest()` using JS based seamless checkout library.
+To know more how its work [Click here](https://docs.instamojo.com/page/seamless-checkout).

 ## Payment Request Creation Parameters